Good Afternoon from Italy

 FRIDAY 18th October: Sightseeing Barolo and Barbareso: Wine & Food Experience

-We would like you have time to enjoy Barolo, so we suggest an 8.45AM Start
+We would like you have time to enjoy Barolo even if it is just opening up

 Departure from Antico Borgo Del Riondino with Samantha